diepvantien/TikTok-Original-Video-Downloader/README.md

 <details>
 <summary><b>The extension doesn't work on TikTok</b></summary>
 <p>Ensure you're on a TikTok profile page (URL format: tiktok.com/@username).
-Try refreshing the page or reinstalling the extension if issues persist.</p>
+Try refreshing the page or reinstalling the extension if issues persist.
+Alternatively, try using the script via console method.</p>
 </details>

 <details>